ipkarif/hybrid-ad-onedrive-security-lab/README.md

 A hands-on hybrid infrastructure lab focused on Active Directory, Group Policy, and secure OneDrive policy management for domain-joined Windows clients.

-This project demonstrates how policy-based controls can be used to improve security, consistency, and operational visibility in a small Windows domain environment.
+This project demonstrates how policy-based controls can be used to improve security, consistency, and operational visibility in a hybrid environment.

 \## How to Use This Lab